Exclusive: ECB mulls scrapping rating rules for government bonds: sources

 It would be a bold move by the ECB.
 It would have to employ its own experts and design robust methodologies to assess states' creditworthiness while at the same time tread a delicate line that could further throw into question its political independence.

-Another central bank official said it could start to take shape next year and be part of a wider coordination among major central banks including the Federal Reserve and Bank of England to reduce the power of rating agencies.
+Another central bank official said it could also be part of a wider coordination among major central banks including the Federal Reserve and Bank of England to reduce the power of rating agencies.

 "At this stage we are just discussing among ourselves the kind of methods we might use for our own internal assessment, so whether in the future we will really have a harmonized and convergent approach I think it is a bit too early to say.